-Member states may - in accordance with MID Article 2 - prescribe Water meters in residential, commercial and light industrial use to be subject to regulations in MID.
-The specific requirements of this chapter are based on Annex MI-001 only.
+Member states may - in accordance with MID Article 2 - prescribe Water meters in residential, commercial and light industrial use to be subject to the regulations in the MID.
+The specific requirements of this chapter are based on Annex III (MI-001) of the MID only.